 BB336: Entrepreneurship.

-Student Name (and Reg.no): MUDHIHIR H. NYEMA (26990/T.2021) Instructor Name:
+Student Name (and Reg.no): MUDHIHIR H. NYEMA (26990/T.2021) Instructor Name: Mr Yohana & Mr Alexander.

 1.0 INTRODUTION

 1.1 General introduction

 At Ardhi university or any other university or college at the end of each semester students they did examinations, these examinations supervised by examination coordinators, quality assurance officers and examination supervisors(lectures), the currently system that controlling the examination is manual tracking activities with manual using papers for keeping tracking records, manual counting of booklets, these manual activities often faced with challenges such as a lack of real-time visibility into exam booklet usage, manual data entry leading to errors and delays, and inefficient communication among stakeholders.
 Lecturers struggle with a disjointed process for booklet allocation, hindering overall efficiency.
 The absence of a centralized system makes it difficult to generate detailed reports on booklet usage and perform cost tracking.
 To address these issues, a proposed web and mobile-based system aims to streamline processes, enhance communication, and provide real-time tracking and reporting capabilities, ultimately improving the overall efficiency and effectiveness of university examination coordination management activities.